GLocal: Think Global, Act Local

 A local NGO also made a presentation on pollution and recycling, which encouraged thinking globally and acting locally.
 The students actively participated in debates on the theme and learned about the problems and solutions relating to the current state of environmental issues within the county and city.

-Overall, the meeting was highly productive, and the participants gained valuable insights into the relationship between man and nature, ways to recycle materials within the workshops, and the importance of activism and restorative justice in addressing climate change.
+The meeting was highly productive, and the participants gained valuable insights into the relationship between man and nature, ways to recycle materials within the workshops, and the importance of activism and restorative justice in addressing climate change.